tangentsoft/pidp8i/HACKERS.md

 We follow the SIMH project's pre-existing code style when modifying one of its source files:

-*   Spaces for indents, size 4
+*   Spaces for indents, size 4; tabs are rendered size 8 in HTML output, since that's how a PDP-8 terminal would likely interpret it!

 *   DOS line endings.
 (Yes, even though this is a Linux-based project!
     All decent Linux text editors can cope with this.)